Lorenzo (electronic health record)

-Lorenzo is a controversial electronic health record platform (EHR) by DXC Technology, originally designed in the early 2010s as part of the National Programme for IT in the NHS.
-Lorenzo was deployed across more than 20 NHS trusts across the United Kingdom between 2010 and 2015, with most trusts progressing procurement activities to replace the system as of 2020.
+Lorenzo is a controversial Electronic Health Record (EHR) Platform by DXC Technology, originally designed in the early 2010s as part of the National Programme for IT in the NHS.

+Lorenzo was deployed across more than 20 NHS trusts across the United Kingdom between 2010 and 2015.
+However, as of 2020, many trusts are attempting to procure replacement services.

-Lorenzo has been a highly criticised platform, with NHS reviews and coroner investigations finding the system responsible for a number of adverse patient events.
+Lorenzo had a mixed reception, and has faced significant criticism as a platform.
+NHS reviews and coroner investigations have found the system responsible for numerous adverse patient events.